Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: The Proposed Framework:

-In the self-refinement phase, the LLM leverages the feedback collected to refine the response.
-To improve the performance, we propose to adopt representative demonstrations in the prompt to instruct LLMs on how to conduct refinement using feedbacks.
-As constraints vary widely, each type of constraint requires specific demonstrations for effective refinement.
-Manually creating few-shot examples for each constraint type is labor-intensive and impractical for real-world applications.
-To solve this issue, we propose to store the successful refinement process in the refinement repository.
-When LLMs need to refine a new response involving the same constraint type, the few-shot examples can be retrieved from the refinement repository as in-context examples.
+In the self-refinement phase, the LLM leverages the textual feedback to refine the response.
+As constraints vary widely, each type of constraint requires demonstrations with similar constraint types for effective refinement.
+Manually creating one fixed set of few-shot examples can be sub-optimal.
+Instead of using a fixed set of few-shot examples, we propose dynamic few-shot prompting where few-shot examples with the same constraint type as the current refinement task are selected from the refinement repository.
+If the response is successfully refined, this process will be stored in the refinement repository for future use.

 Specifically, the refinement process targets one unsatisfied constraint at a time, cycling through a refine-verify-refine loop until all constraints are satisfied.
 For a given response $R$ and the feedback $f \in F_I, f \neq True$, the refinement response can be written as follows: